chasedeanda/react-movie-trivia/README.md

 # react-movie-trivia
 Movie and TV trivia game based off of genres.
-Uses [The Movie Database (TMDb) API](https://www.themoviedb.org/?language=en) to gather movie and tv data based on genre then dynamically creates a unique set of questions each round.
+Uses [The Movie Database (TMDb) API](https://www.themoviedb.org/?language=en) to gather movie and tv data and then dynamically creates a unique set of questions each round.

 *Built with React/Webpack/redux/express.*